-EVALUATIONS WEIGHT DELIVERABLE DESCRIPTION Large Class Event Participation 40% (10% x 4) Attend and participate in four large class events (each is worth 10%).
-Participation will be captured via TopHat (not Zoom) through inputting an attendance code during large class events as well as occasional interactive questions that are posted via TopHat during the large classes.
-Note: The attendance code and interactive questions will be deployed on TopHat at any time during the synchronous event.
-Please do not use the Zoom function to reply or inquire about attendance code or interactive questions.
-LinkedIn Learning 20% Complete Self-assessment of all three skills on LinkedIn Learning (10%).
-Instructions on how to access this self- assessment can be found on Avenue in the Business Workbook.
-Complete one LinkedIn course (on any of the three skills) and complete self-reflection and submit on Avenue.
-(10%) Complete Data Visualization project and submit on Avenue (Instruction for this project can be found on Avenue in the Business Workbook).
-Leadership Development 15% Complete Leadership Self-Awareness Reflection and submit on Avenue (Reflection instruction can be found on Avenue).
-(5%)
+EVALUATIONS WEIGHT DELIVERABLE DESCRIPTION Large Class Event Participation 32% (8% x 4) Attend and participate in four large class events (each is worth 10%).
+Participation will be captured via Top Hat through inputting an attendance code during large class events as well as occasional interactive questions that are posted via Top Hat during the large classes.
+Note: The attendance code and interactive questions will be deployed on Top Hat at RANDOM TIME during the synchronous event.
+Please do not inquire about when Top Hat activities will be deployed.
+Tutorial Attendance 12% (2% X 6) Attend and participate in six tutorials (each is worth 2%).
+Attendance and participation will be captured through digital engagement records and reports and notes taken by the teaching assistant.
+LinkedIn Learning Complete Self-assessment of three skills on Link Learning (4%).
+Instructions on how to access this assessment can be found on Avenue in the Busir Workbook. dIn Learning 16% Complete LinkedIn learning courses based on the your self-assessment and complete self-reflectior submit Business Workbook on Avenue.
+(12%)

-Complete 2GR0 Leadership Development Survey (5%).
+Data Visualization 10% Complete Data Visualization project and submit Business Workbook on Avenue (Detailed instruction can be found in the workbook).
+Leadership Development 15% C Leadership Development 15% C Sa C Sa In fee C Sa Career Exploration 15% D Value 15% C Career Exploration 15% C Complete Leadership Self-Awareness Reflection and submit Business Workbook on Avenue (Reflection instruction can be found on Avenue).
+(5%) Complete 2GR0 Leadership Development Survey (5%).
 The link to the survey will be posted on Avenue and must be completed during the large class event or by 11:59pm on the same evening of the large class event, to earn the points.
-Complete 2GR0 Leadership Self-Regulation Reflection and submit on Avenue (5%).
+Complete 2GR0 Leadership Self-Regulation Reflection and submit Business Workbook on Avenue (5%).
 (Reflection instructions can be found on Avenue).
 The individual feedback report received after the completion of the 2GR0 Leadership Development Survey is a prerequisite for this activity.
-Career Exploration 10% Develop a LinkedIn Profile (as part of the Business Workbook) and submit the link on Avenue (5%).
-Complete Career Development Self-exploration (as part of the Business Workbook) and submit on Avenue.
-(5%)
+Develop a LinkedIn Profile (as part of the Business Workbook) and input the link in Business Workbook and submit on Avenue (7.5%).
+Complete Career Development Self-exploration (as part of the Business Workbook) and submit Business Workbook on Avenue.
+(7.5%)